 Providing a set of concepts, tools and perspectives for analysing our social world, the book equips the reader with an understanding of how to start thinking sociologically.
 With helpful features such as end-of-chapter summaries, key definitions and recommended readings, it is an invaluable resource for students taking an introductory sociology course or those studying sociology at further or higher education level.

-Mark Doidge is a Senior Research Fellow at the University of Brighton, a trustee of the British Sociological Association and Co-Convenor of their Sport Study Group.
+Mark Doidge is Senior Research Fellow at the University of Brighton, a trustee of the British Sociological Association and co-convenor of their Sport Study Group.

-Rima Saini is Lecturer in Sociology at Middlesex University London, PhD graduate in Sociology from City, University of London and Co-Convenor of the British Sociological Association Race and Ethnicity Study Group.
+Rima Saini is Lecturer in Sociology at Middlesex University London and co-convenor of the British Sociological Association Race and Ethnicity Study Group.

 Introduction: The Sociology of Every Day Life